Travis

 • Additionally, we update our build environment regularly, which brings in newer versions of languages and the running services.

-My build script is killed without any error #
+The build script is killed without any errors #

 This is usually caused by the script or one of the programs it runs exhausting the memory available in the build sandbox, which is currently 3GB.
 Plus, there are two cores available, bursted.